deanlie/ReopenAndRisk/README.md

 -------------

 CleanDataDirAsYouGo
+ * Set up a test of updating:
+    1. Save current setup
+    2. Update
+    3. Get set of results sufficient for comparison: for each output file select range of output columns (just last few) filter out just a few rows (e.g. those in static set)
+    4. Refactor-wise, make the update limited in date; test as you go
  * Redo static data with spaces in combined keys
  * Clean up DATA subdirectory; modify update routines to clean up as you go, that is, delete downloaded data as soon as the needed time series files are updated.